AnubhavDash/CanineIQ/README.md

 - ✅ **Best Use of Google AI** — Core AI assessment engine, breed health analysis, and photo-based breed identification
 - ✅ **Best Use of ElevenLabs** — Emotional "Read it to me" voice for the dog's letter (with graceful browser fallback)

-> Note: per challenge rules, a participant can only win **one** category even if they qualify for multiple.

 ---

 ## Sources